graphtracks/analytics-sdk-dart/README.md

 ## Author

 > [!WARNING]
-> This project, `analytics-sdk`, is an independent, open-source software development kit designed to interact with Graphtracks API.
+> This project, `analytics-sdk-dart`, is an independent, open-source software development kit designed to interact with Graphtracks API.
 It is not affiliated with, endorsed by, or sponsored by Bluesky PBC or any of its subsidiaries.
 >
 > "Bluesky" and related marks are trademarks of their respective owners.
 Use of these names is solely for descriptive purposes to indicate compatibility and does not imply any official endorsement.
 >